 Electricity is one of the driving forces of economic development and is essential to our daily life and wellbeing.
 Electric load forecasting is a difficult task due to the number of the different random variables that needs to be taken into consideration to predict human behavior.
 People often use electricity at any time that suits their lifestyle, and for the most part we all happen to use electricity at the same time.
 Most people share a similar lifestyle pattern, from when we wake up, to having a shower, making some breakfast, leaving for work, coming back at night, going to bed, doing our laundry on weekends and so on.

 Load forecasting is an integral part in the process of the planning and operation of electric utilities; it has played a vital role in the power industry for over a century.
 In terms of power supply and demand; for the stable supply of electricity, the reserve power must be prepared.
-Businesses needs of load forecasting includes power systems planning/operations, revenue projection, rate design, energy trading, and so on.
-Load forecasting is needed by many business entities other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, industrial/commercial companies, banks, trading firms, and insurance companies (Hong & Fan, 2016)(Saurabh et al., 2017).
-The demand pattern is very complex due to the deregulation of energy markets; therefore finding an appropriate forecasting model for a specific electricity network is not a trivial task (Almeshaiei & Soltan, 2011).
+Businesses needs for load forecasting include power systems planning/operations, revenue projection, rate design, energy trading, and so on.
+Load forecasting is also used by business entities other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, industrial/commercial companies, banks, trading firms, and insurance companies (Hong & Fan, 2016)(Saurabh et al., 2017).
+Demand patterns are very complex due, in part, to the deregulation of energy markets; therefore finding an appropriate forecasting model for a specific electricity network is not a trivial task (Almeshaiei & Soltan, 2011).

-Electricity demand is accessed by accumulating the consumption periodically; it can be considered for hourly, daily, weekly, monthly, and yearly periods.
+Electricity demand is accessed by accumulating consumption periodically; it can be considered for hourly, daily, weekly, monthly, and yearly periods.
 The forecasting processes can be grouped into four categories based on their horizons namely: very short-term load forecasting (VSTLF), short term load forecasting (STLF), medium term load forecasting (MTLF), and long-term load forecasting (LTLF).
-The cut-off for these categories are, 1 day, 2 weeks, and 3 years respectively (Deng et al., 2019).
-A rougher classification would consider only two categories: STLF and LTLF, with a cut-off at two weeks.
+The cut-off for these categories are generally considered to be in the ranges of 1 day, 2 weeks, and 3 years respectively (Deng et al., 2019).
+A rougher classification is also sometimes used and considers only two categories: STLF and LTLF, with a cut-off at two weeks.
 Short term load forecasting has been the major point of focus in most literatures (Hong et al., 2014).

 Different factors can affect load forecasting such as; the location of the area, the type of customers in the region, weather factors (temperature, etc.), trend in the data, the time of the day, day of the week, and other unpredictable factors (coronavirus outbreak, etc.).